-There are so many natural occurrences of unfilled travertine that you can find in the walls, floors and terraces of many countries around the world.
+There are so many natural occurrences of unfilled travertine.
+You can find it in the walls, floors and terraces of many countries around the world.
 Among the most popular natural formations of travertine which you can find in Turkey is Pamukkale.

 This place has a total of seventeen hot springs.
 Running water which is abundant in carbonate minerals helped to form and still helps form natural formations of unfilled travertine terraces.
 These terraces are approximately 160 metres in height.
 Hierapolis which is an ancient city in the Greco-Roman empire was located at the top of the hot springs.
 It is now a famous tourist spot.